cjdbarlow/Part-One/valsalva_manoeuvre.md

 Abnormal responses occur in cardiac failure and autonomic neuropathy.

 ###CCF
-In CCF a square-wave patten is produced, with increasing P<sub>AW</sub> resulting in a sustained **increase** in SBP and DBP.
-There is a slight decrease in SBP and DBP for the few seconds in phase III when airway pressure is released.
+In CCF a square-wave patten is produced:
+* Increasing P<sub>AW</sub> resulting in a sustained **increase** in SBP and DBP
+* There is a slight decrease in SBP and DBP for the few seconds in phase III when airway pressure is released

-This appears to be due to the increased circulating volume, as this difference resolves in venesected cardiac patients, and is demonstrated in normal individuals who are transfused to a high circulating volume.
+Appears to be due to the increased circulating volume, as this difference resolves in venesected cardiac patients, and is demonstrated in normal individuals who are transfused to a high circulating volume.

 ###Autonomic Neuropathy
-Baroreceptor response to the Valsalva is minimal in both phase II and IV.
+Baroreceptor response to the Valsalva is minimal in both phase II and IV:
 * In phase II, there is no compensatory increase in sympathetic outflow, so BP continues to fall until P<sub>AW</sub> returns to 0mmHg
 * In phase IV, there is no compensatory increase in vagal tone and so BP returns to normal without overshooting